Ghaidamhm/Back-Packages-CLI/README.md

 # back-Packages-CLI
--	 The system must allow to login using the approved email and password.
+-	 The system must allow to signup and login using the approved email and password.

 -	User can Display  a simple CLI that contains all information needed about this website.